 We are committed to transparency about our compensation practices.
-We provide detailed and comprehensive public disclosure about how the committee structures our executive compensation program and makes individual compensation decisions for the chief executive officer and the other named executive officers each year.
-Internally we provide transparency by publishing detailed information about salary bands for all positions.
+We provide detailed and comprehensive public disclosure about how the Committee structures our executive compensation program and makes individual compensation decisions for the chief executive officer and the other named executive officers each year.
+Internally, we provide transparency by publishing detailed information about salary bands for all positions.
 For annual cash incentive bonuses, we internally publish the bonus targets expressed as percentages of base annual compensation and provide a "bonus estimator" for associates to use to model how their annual incentive bonuses are affected by the company's performance.
 Transparency was further enhanced in 2012, when we aligned all associate bonuses (from entry-level positions to our senior executives) to the same performance criteria.
-Beginning in 2017, we provide every associate with a "Current Compensation" summary that provides a total annual compensation value that is the sum of that associate's base annual pay, the amount of the last annual incentive bonus paid and the value of the last paid restricted stock unit award.
+Since 2017, we also provide every associate with a "Current Compensation" summary that provides a total annual compensation value that is the sum of that associate's base annual pay, the amount of the last annual incentive bonus paid and the value of the last paid restricted stock unit award.
 We also provide a full historical summary of all stock-compensation awards.
 We expect that the CEO Pay Ratio disclosure will further enhance our transparency about compensation.

-Our CEO to median employee pay ratio is calculated in accordance with Item 402(u) of Regulation S-K. We identified the median employee by examining the annual total compensation for all of our associates, excluding our CEO, who were employed by us on December 1, 2017.
+Our CEO to median employee pay ratio is calculated in accordance with Item 402(u) of Regulation S-K. As permitted by the rule, because there were no significant changes to our compensation programs or employee base in 2018, we used the same median employee for the 2018 ratio as we used for 2017.
+In 2017, we identified the median employee by examining the annual total compensation for all of our associates, excluding our CEO, who were employed by us on December 1, 2017.
 We included all associates, whether employed on a full-time, part-time or seasonal basis.
-To determine the median employee, we calculated the total annual compensation for each of our 5,072 associates as the sum of the following amounts:
+To determine the median employee, we calculated the total annual compensation for each of our then 5,072 associates as the sum of the following amounts: